-The short answer is No. The long answer is “No, but.”
+The short answer is no. The long answer is “No, but.”
 And, no, I’m not contradicting Scripture.
 This issue came up during a recent conversation.
 It is a popular idea among churchgoers, and I think it is worth writing about briefly.
 There are two matters surrounding this issue.
 One is textual (or linguistic), and the other is philosophical.
 The primary text for the idea is Revelation 13:8.
-The chapter is about the beast from the sea who will wage war against the people of God and get some of them killed.
+The chapter is about the beast from the sea, who will wage war against the people of God and kill some of them.
 Here is one translation,

 Revelation 13:8 NKJV